 If no preferred payment method, it’s still your choice

-If you have not selected a preferred payment method, or your preferred payment method is unavailable, we will show you multiple available payment methods, including the payment method you used most often or most recently, at the time of transaction.
+For online and in-store transactions, if you have not selected a preferred payment method, or your preferred payment method is unavailable, we will show you multiple available payment methods, including the payment method you used most often or most recently, at the time of transaction.
 You can also click on the “Manage” link to see all of your available payment methods, or add a new one, and select the one of your choosing during the transaction.

 Sending money to friends and family